lvxuan12/SCSES/README.md

 navigating to `[host IP]:[exported port]`.

 If you run the above example locally (not remote server), you can access by `http://localhost:1234` or `http://127.0.0.1:1234`.
 The username to log in Rstudio server is **`rstudio`** and the password is use-defined in the `docker run` command (**`william`** in the example).

 ![Login Page](https://github.com/lvxuan12/SCSES/blob/main/login.png)

-In this pre-configd RStudio server environment, SCSES and all its dependencies are correctly installed and ready for use.
+In this pre-configured RStudio server environment, SCSES and all its dependencies are correctly installed and ready for use.

-Please refer to [Getting started](#getting-started) to start the first experience with SCSES.
+Please refer to [Getting Started](#getting-started) to start the first experience with SCSES.

 Enjoy!